 \begin{itemize} \item \emph{Layout-guided 3D Indoor Scene Generation}: most related to our approach, we compare against SpatialGen \cite{SpatialGen}, which takes as input a 3D layout and a reference image to synthesize appearance and geometry from arbitrary viewpoints.
 Since our method takes only a text prompt as input, we provide SpatialGen our generated room layout and object locations as layout input, along with our initial object placement image as a reference image. \item \emph{Autoregressive Video Diffusion for Navigable 3D Scenes}: we compare against WorldExplorer~\cite{schneider2025worldexplorer} as the current open-source state-of-the-art for text-driven world generation along pre-defined camera trajectories.
 We also compare with FlexWorld~\cite{chen2024flexworld}, which generates $360^\circ$ scenes with video diffusion.
 Both are evaluated using the same text prompts as our method. \item \emph{Iterative T2I Lifting}: we compare with WonderWorld~\cite{yu2024wonderworld}, which constructs 3D scenes via render-refine-repeat using T2I models and monocular depth estimation.
 We provide one image generated with our text prompt as input to the model for comparison. \item \emph{Panorama-To-3D}: we compare with DreamScene360~\cite{zhou2024dreamscene360} and LayerPano3D~\cite{yang2025layerpano3d}, both of which first generate a $360^\circ$ panorama from text, which is used to reconstruct a 3DGS \cite{kerbl2023gaussian} scene. \end{itemize}

-\paragraph{Metrics.} We evaluate output 3D scenes both quantitatively and qualitatively.
-For subjective scene quality, we compute CLIP-IQA+~\cite{wang2022exploring} and CLIP Aesthetic~\cite{schuhmann2022clip} scores on frames rendered along trajectories of the final 3DGS scenes.
-To additionally assess 3D consistency, at both environment and object levels, we conduct a perceptual study with 31 participants.
-Participants are asked to rate the 3D consistency of objects and overall scene structure individually, as well as the overall quality, on a scale from 1 to 5.
-Participants also rate binary preferences between baseline methods and our method, presented in randomized order.
-To evaluate both global and local consistency, we evaluate challenging trajectories that contain close-up views and rotations across objects in the output scenes.
+\paragraph{Metrics.} For subjective scene quality, we compute CLIP-IQA+~\cite{wang2022exploring} and CLIP Aesthetic~\cite{schuhmann2022clip} scores on frames rendered along trajectories of the final 3DGS scenes.
+To assess 3D consistency at both environment and object levels, we conduct a perceptual study with 31 participants, who rate object consistency, scene-structure consistency, and overall quality on a 1--5 scale, and give binary preferences between each baseline and our method in randomized order.
+We evaluate challenging trajectories containing close-up views and rotations across objects.